mrosavourazeris/Weather-Dashboard/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
-This application allows the user to search a city and get the current weather as well as the 5-Day forecast.
+This application allows the user to search a city and get the current weather as well as the 5-Day Forecast.
 Cities that the user has searched are added under the search bar.
 The user can click a city in the history section to search for that city's weather again.

 ---